WaveBeans/wave-blog/using-jupyter/readme.md

 ## Projects statuses

 At the time of writing of this article most of mentioned and crucial projects are in alpha state.
-Thus you should be very careful if you consider using them in production critical systems.
-Though all projects is worth to look at.
+You should be very careful if you consider using them in production critical systems.
+Though all projects are worth to look at.

 ## Prerequisites